Wernfried/xml-twig/doc/twig.md

 <a name="Twig+tag"></a>

 ### twig.tag ⇒ <code>string</code>
 Returns the name of the element.
-Same as name()
+Same as `twig.name`

 **Kind**: instance property of [<code>Twig</code>](#Twig)
 **Returns**: <code>string</code> - Element name